-If you’re like many dog owners, you may be curious about seafood as the main protein and how these foods stack up against meat based foods.
-Are fish based dog foods the right choice for your pet?
+If you’re like many dog owners, you may be curious about seafood as the main protein and how these foods stack up against meat-based foods.
+Are fish-based dog foods the right choice for your pet?

-In fact, there are a number of advantages, as well as potential disadvantages, to feeding your dog seafood based foods.
+In fact, there are a number of advantages, as well as potential disadvantages, to feeding your dog seafood-based foods.

 Advantages of Seafood-Based Dog Foods

-As you likely know, amino acids are of utmost necessity in keeping a dog healthy, active, and long lived.
+As you likely know, amino acids are of utmost necessity in keeping a dog healthy, active, and long-lived.
 Dogs that do not get enough of the essential amino acids in their diets can have a range of health problems, including impaired immune systems and problems with their skin and coats.

 Fish, and fish-containing dog foods, can have an especially high level of omega-3 fatty acids, which is why people give fish oil to dogs and cats.
-These nutrients are key to your dog’s overall health and especially the health of their skin.
+These nutrients are key to your dog’s overall health and especially the health of its skin.
 Even if you do feed your dog a fish-based diet, you may want to supplement with additional omega-3s in the form of fish oil, to really see the health benefits of these fatty acids.

-Disadvantages of Seafood Based Dog Foods
+Disadvantages of Seafood-Based Dog Foods

 Despite these nutritional benefits, some dog experts and dog owners believe that the disadvantages of seafood-based foods are serious enough to question their value.

-To begin with, although many dogs enjoy the taste of seafood flavored meals and although these meals are high in available protein, a dog cannot get all of their nutritional needs through fish alone.
+To begin with, although many dogs enjoy the taste of seafood-flavored meals and although these meals are high in available protein, a dog cannot get all of their nutritional needs through fish alone.
 Make sure this “sea-faring” food does contain all of the needed vitamins and minerals by looking for a “complete and balanced” label approved by the AAFCO.
 Dog foods labeled “fish formula” or “fish recipe” will contain other meats and proteins besides fish, which is a good thing, unless your dog has a specific allergy you’re trying to avoid.
 The other protein sources help to make the food more nutritionally balanced.